 Das Vicenza Card ist 8 Tage gültig ab Ausstellungsdatum und es ermöglicht die folgenden Museen zu besichtigen:

-Teatro Olimpico, Stadtmuseum Palazzo Chiericati, Museum für Archäologie und Naturwissenschaften, Museum des Risorgimento und des Widerstands, Kirche S.Corona, Diözesemuseum, Palladio Museum, Galerie Palazzo Leoni Montanari, die Basilika (Ausstellungen ausgeschlossen) und Jewellery Museum.
+Teatro Olimpico, Stadtmuseum Palazzo Chiericati, Museum für Archäologie und Naturwissenschaften, Museum des Risorgimento und des Widerstands, Kirche S.Corona, Diözesemuseum, Palladio Museum, Galerie Palazzo Leoni Montanari, die Basilika (Ausstellungen ausgeschlossen), Jewellery Museum und Galerie Palazzo Thiene.

 Man kann die Karten in den folgenden Orten kaufen: Vicenza Informationsbüro (in der Nähe des Teatro Olimpico), Galerie Palazzo Leoni Montanari, Palladio Museum, Diözesemuseum, Jewellery Museum und die Basilika.